Hello Amazing Human

 Normally about now on an ‘About’ page, I should be launching into a monologue about who I am and what I do.
 And hey, we’ll get to that…

 But first, I’d like to know a bit about you.
-What do you love doing?
-What do you dream about?
-What’s important to you?
-What keeps you up at night?
+What challenge are you grappling with?
+What are your values?
+What’s keeping you up at night?
 Go on, tell me.

-Because I believe we could all benefit from a little more connection and I believe talking saves lives.
+Because I believe we could all benefit from a little more connection and I believe in order to be of any value, I have to understand you and your business.

-This is my space to talk about the things that are important to me and to meet new and inspiring people like you.
+This is my space to explore those issues and to meet new and inspiring people like you.

 Oh and I’ll talk a lot about the sky and the humans in my life because they’re fricking awesome and they make my heart happy.
-Olympic weightlifting and yoga will probably come up too, as well as the books I’m reading.
+France will probably come up too, as well as the books I’m reading.

 As for what keeps me up at night…